Efficient time-series prediction on NISQ devices via time-delayed quantum extreme learning machine

-\Cref{tab:2} summarizes the average NMSE values corresponding to \cref{fig:result2} (see Appendix~\ref{app:std} for the standard deviations).
+\Cref{fig:result2} illustrates the relationship between input length and prediction performance for TD-QELM (orange) and QRC (green) under different environments.
+The hardware execution times corresponding to the real quantum device in \mbox{\cref{fig:result2}} are reported in Appendix~\mbox{\ref{app:time}}, showing the quadratic and linear scaling according to Eq.~\ref{eq:T_QRC} for QRC and Eq.~\ref{eq:T_QELM} for TD-QELM.
+In the noiseless simulation, both TD-QELM (light orange) and QRC (light green) remain largely constant with respect to input length.
+However, when executed on real IBM quantum devices, QRC's NMSE (dark green) increases substantially for longer inputs.
+This behavior is mainly attributed to the repeated re-initialization of the full time series, which increases the total number of circuit executions.
+In the presence of noise on current quantum hardware, this results in performance degradation, as evidenced by the significantly increased NMSE for $M > 400$.
+TD-QELM (dark orange), in contrast, maintains stable performance with respect to the input length $M$, since each input requires the same number of quantum circuits.
+This behavior is also accurately reproduced by the \texttt{FakeKawasaki} noise model. \Cref{tab:2} summarizes the average NMSE values corresponding to \cref{fig:result2} (see Appendix~\ref{app:std} for the standard deviations).
 The lowest NMSE for all input lengths and environments is obtained when TD-QELM is implemented on the real device.
 Here, \texttt{FakeKawasaki} and \textit{ibm\_kawasaki} exhibit comparable behavior, with \textit{ibm\_kawasaki} outperforming both the noisy simulation and the noiseless TD-QELM case.
 This noise-enhanced performance has been observed in several QRC studies, where intrinsic hardware noise can positively impact prediction accuracy \cite{SUZ22, KUB23, SAN24, FRA24}.
 In the case of TD-QELM, this implies that natural quantum noise present on NISQ devices can play a constructive role in improving predictive accuracy, underscoring the potential of noise-assisted quantum machine learning.
-To illustrate the qualitative prediction behavior, \Cref{fig:result1} shows a segment of the predicted NARMA10 waveform for a given input sequence.
+To illustrate the qualitative prediction behavior, \mbox{\cref{fig:result1}} shows a segment of the predicted NARMA10 waveform for a given input sequence.
 Comparison with the NARMA10 target sequence (black) reveals that QRC (dark green) fails to capture the task dynamics, whereas TD-QELM (dark orange), even with a limited readout dimension, closely follows the fluctuations and temporal structure of the target.
 These results suggest that the repeated re-initialization of the full time series in QRC increases the total number of circuit executions, leading to effective noise accumulation and making QRC challenging to implement on current NISQ hardware.
 In contrast, TD-QELM not only exhibits increased robustness to noise but also achieves improved task performance, which can be attributed to its ability to map fewer data points onto highly nonlinear features.